YushenZuo/yushenzuo.github.io/_pages/about.md

 Hello, I am Yushen Zuo, currently a research assistant at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>, working under the guidance of <a href='https://www.eie.polyu.edu.hk/~enkmlam/'>Prof. Kenneth K. M. Lam</a> and in close collaboration with <a href='https://junxiao01.github.io/'>Jun Xiao</a>.

-Concurrently, I am also a remote intern in <a href='https://taco-group.github.io/'>TACO group</a> working on Agentic Image Restoration under the guidance of <a href='https://vztu.github.io/'>Zhengzhong Tu</a> and in close collaboration with <a href='https://shadowiterator.github.io/'>Renjie Li</a>.
+Concurrently, I am also a remote intern in <a href='https://taco-group.github.io/'>TACO group, TAMU</a> working on Agentic Image Restoration under the guidance of <a href='https://vztu.github.io/'>Zhengzhong Tu</a> and in close collaboration with <a href='https://shadowiterator.github.io/'>Renjie Li</a>.

 Prior to this, I was an Applied Scientist at <a href='https://www.microsoft.com/en-us'>Microsoft</a>.
 Before that, I was interned at <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia</a> and <a href='https://github.com/TencentYoutuResearch'>Tencent Youtu Lab</a>.
 I hold a master's degree from <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a> and a bachelor's degree from <a href='https://en.xidian.edu.cn/'>Xidian University</a>.